|

 for the Ahmic Lake steam ships, and a stop on the 'Great North Road from Parry Sound.

 There is a hotel, restaurant and gas bar here.
-A Second Side trip - The Burk's Falls Road At the Cornball store intersection you can take a right turn, just past the Spence Cemetery and follow a good gravel road about 15
+A Second Side trip - The Burk's Falls Road At the Cornball store intersection you can take a right turn, just past the Spence Cemetery

 Km to the Screaming